agiantra123/learn-react-native/README.md

 - navigation between tab
 - shifting

-I recommend you to use materialtoptabnavigator, not this
+I recommend you to use materialtoptabnavigator, not this one

 ## Libraries